Coronavirus: Curfew relaxed in Punjab

 The curfew clamped in Punjab to check the spread of coronavirus was relaxed on Wednesday to let people buy essential commodities, officials said.
 In many parts of the state, the curfew was relaxed from 6 am to 9 am for buying milk, vegetables and fruits and then from 8 am to 11 am for purchasing groceries and medicines, they said.

-Though milk was delivered at people's doorstep in most parts of the state, they were allowed to visit neighbourhood shops for buying vegetables and other items of daily needs, as per initial reports.
+Though milk was delivered at people's doorstep in most parts of the state, they had to go out to buy vegetables and other items of daily needs from shops in their neighbourhood, as per initial reports.
 On Tuesday, the state government had announced that Deputy Commissioners will ensure door-to-door delivery of essential commodities such as groceries, milk, fruits and vegetables through pre-identified hawkers or distributors, wherever possible.

 However, people at many places complained of being forced to pay more for buying vegetables and fruits, as per reports.
 While newspapers at several places were not delivered on Wednesday.
 The state government has released a district-wise list of helpline numbers for people.
 Due to the curfew, there were some reports of farmers not able to reach cities to sell their produce including vegetables and other commodities.